WHO sounds alarm over big Indian supplier of tuberculosis drugs

 The U.S. Food and Drug Administration has previously imposed sanctions on a number of Indian drugmakers, causing severe problems for companies such as Ranbaxy, now part of Sun Pharmaceutical Industries.

 More recently, the WHO has also become more assertive on quality issues.
-Its inspectors issued another hard-hitting notice of concern in June to Indian clinical research organization Quest Life Sciences.
+Its inspectors issued another hard-hitting notice of concern in June to Indian clinical research organisation Quest Life Sciences.

 Editing by David Clarke